 Awards and Criteria

-The top awards for the WV Sustainable Schools program will then be nominated to the U.S. Department of Education for the Green Ribbon Schools award.
-These winners will be announced in late April 2012.
+The top awards for the WV Sustainable Schools program will then be nominated to the U.S. Department of Education as US Green Ribbon Schools.
+These winners will be announced on Earth Day each year.
 The criteria for the WV Sustainable Schools program have been aligned with the U.S. Green Ribbon Schools program so that our winners will be very competitive in the federal program.

 WV Sustainable Schools and U.S. Green Ribbon Schools Criteria